SM Mall of Asia: XD Cinema

-The XD Cinema was a 4D theater located at the IMAX lobby at the ground floor, opened on November 25, 2014, on soft opening equipped with strategically located 48 pneumatic controlled seats that highlight the immersive nature of the theater while maintaining an exclusive ambiance to delight the audience, it has enormous in-theatre effects including snow, wind, water, scent, fog, and strobe/lightings.
-It also has leg tickler, motion seats, seat vibrators, and seat impactors to add a breathtaking fourth dimension experience.
-The first local film to be shown in this theater is Feng Shui 2.
+The XD Cinema is a 4D theater located at the IMAX lobby at the ground floor.
+It opened on November 25, 2014 and is equipped with 48 pneumatic controlled seats that are intended to highlight the immersive nature of the theater, it has in-theatre effects including snow, wind, water, scent, fog, and strobe/lightings.
+It also has leg tickler, motion seats, seat vibrators, and seat impactors to add a fourth dimension experience.
+The first local film to be shown in this theater was Feng Shui 2.

 The XD Cinema was permanently closed in April 2017 for ongoing renovation works of the IMAX lobby, with no plans for its return.

 Premier Cinema

 The Premier Cinema was closed on August 22, 2018, for renovation works and is currently occupied by three Director's Club Cinemas.

 Centerstage

 Centerstage was a cinema located at the second floor of the North Entertainment Mall combined with traditional theater features.
 It was designed to accommodate a range of events, including live musical concerts and theatrical performances.
 On March 14, 2020, it was permanently closed due to the COVID-19 pandemic.
 However, it was reused once on March 12, 2022, for the BTS: Permission to Dance On Stage - Seoul: Live Viewing.
-It is currently set to be the location of the upcoming ScreenX theater.
+Currently, the cinema's space hosts the ScreenX theater.